 Still unsure about it?
 Here are a few reasons to persuade you why Denver and Boulder are perfect for a one-day escapade to see the urban highlights of the state.

 Denver and Boulder sit mere 35 minutes (29 miles) away from each other, a distance you can cover multiple times a day.
 Spend half a day in Boulder or Denver, hit US-36 and in less than an hour you are greeted with different urban sights and landmarks.

-Meanwhile, the drive from one city to another bestows on you incredible views of sweeping hills and towering mountains Colorado is famous for.
+Meanwhile, the drive from one city to another bestows on you incredible views of sweeping hills and mountains towering in the distance.

-Even if you start driving from Rocky Mountain National Park with intention to spend your last day in Boulder and Denver, the distance to your next destination – Boulder in this case – is roughly 40 miles (1 hour).
-Considering this, you can leave the national park early in the morning, spend half a day in Boulder, and finish your trip with window shopping and strolling the streets of Denver.
+Even if you start driving from Rocky Mountain National Park with an intention to spend your last day in Boulder and Denver like we did, the distance to your next destination – Boulder in this case – is roughly 40 miles (1 hour).
+Considering this, you can leave the national park early in the morning, spend half a day in Boulder, and finish your trip with window shopping and strolling the streets of downtown Denver.

 2. Smooth Transition from Wilderness to Urban Life

 Apart from providing a place to stop at while driving from Rocky Mountain National Park to Denver, Boulder plays one more important role.

 Surrounded by the towering mountains, it makes a transition from the wilderness to a bustling city as smooth as possible.
 Not as busy as Denver, the smaller city yet throws at you a lively urban vibe a stone’s throw away from the Colorado’s rocky giants.